mroberts/stmBrowser/README.md

 * click on documents within the visualization to read them

 ##Example Screenshots
+Political blogs talk about Sarah Palin topic over the course of 2008:

 ![Political blogs talk about Sarah Palin topic over 2008](https://raw.githubusercontent.com/mroberts/stmBrowser/master/inst/stm-viz-master/OnlineScreenshot1.png)

+Differences in conservative and libaral talk about the financial crisis, in 2008:
 ![Conservative versus liberal talk about financial crisis 2008](https://raw.githubusercontent.com/mroberts/stmBrowser/master/inst/stm-viz-master/OnlineScreenshot2.png)

 ###Other Resources

 Papers on the Structural Topic Model: